-During this free 1-hour webinar you’ll learn how leaders can support Lean to help ensure process improvement efforts are successful.
+During this free 1-hour leadership webinar you’ll learn how leaders can support Lean to help ensure process improvement efforts are successful.

 Webinar Recording: How Leaders Can Support Lean Using Leader Standard Work